2023 Best Value Engineering Technologies Bachelor's Degree Schools in the Southwest Region

 Full Engineering Technologies at Arizona State University - Skysong Report

 Out of the 20 schools in the Southwest Region that were part of this year’s ranking, DeVry University - Arizona landed the # 3 spot on the list.
-DeVry University - Arizona is a fairly small private for-profit school located in the city of Phoenix.
+DeVry University - Arizona is a fairly small private for-profit school located in the large city of Phoenix.

-The excellent bachelor’s degree programs at Southwestern Oklahoma State University helped the school earn the #5 place on this year’s ranking of the best value engineering technologies schools in the Southwest Region .
-Located in the town of Weatherford, SWOSU is a public college with a small student population.
+The excellent bachelor’s degree programs at Southeastern Oklahoma State University helped the school earn the #4 place on this year’s ranking of the best value engineering technologies schools in the Southwest Region .
+Located in the town of Durant, Southeastern Oklahoma State University is a public school with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at SWOSU are $15,240 a year.

-University of Houston - Downtown did quite well in this year’s ranking of the best places for engineering technologies students to get a bachelor’s degree.
-It came in at #6 on the list.
-UH Downtown is a large public school located in the city of Houston.
+University of Houston - Downtown came in at #6 in this year’s edition of the Best Value Engineering Technologies Bachelor’s Degree Schools in the Southwest Region ranking.
+UH Downtown is a fairly large public school located in the city of Houston.

 The average tuition and fees for an out-of-state undergraduate student at SHSU are $18,752 a year.

-University of North Texas came in at #9 in this year’s edition of the Best Value Engineering Technologies Bachelor’s Degree Schools in the Southwest Region ranking.
-Located in the city of Denton, UNT is a public college with a very large student population.
+University of North Texas landed the #9 spot in the 2023 rankings for the best value bachelor’s degree engineering technologies programs.
+Located in the midsize city of Denton, UNT is a public college with a very large student population.

-Texas State University did quite well in this year’s ranking of the best places for engineering technologies students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the city of San Marcos, Texas State is a public school with a fairly large student population.
+Texas State University ranked #10 on this year’s Best Value Engineering Technologies Bachelor’s Degree Schools in the Southwest Region list.
+Located in the city of San Marcos, Texas State is a public college with a fairly large student population.

 Best Engineering Technologies Colleges by State